 - Rapp, Jürgen.
-"Kreuzigung und Höllenfahrt Christi, zwei Gemälde von Hans Mielich in der National Gallery of Art, Washington."
-Anzeiger des Germanischen Nationalmuseums (1990): 65-96, repro.
-67, 77.
+"Kreuzigung und Höllenfahrt Christi: Zwei Gemälde von Hans Mielich in der National Gallery of Art, Washington."
+Anzeiger des Germanischen Nationalmuseums (1990): 65-96, color fig. 1, fig. 17.

 - Hand, John Oliver, with the assistance of Sally E. Mansfield.
 German Paintings of the Fifteenth through Seventeenth Centuries.
 The Collections of the National Gallery of Art Systematic Catalogue.
 Washington, 1993: 152-159, color repro.
 153.

 - Löcher, Kurt.
 Review of German Paintings of the Fifteenth through Seventeenth Centuries, by John Oliver Hand with the assistance of Sally E. Mansfield.
 Kunstchronik 43 no. 1 (January 1995): 19.

 - Alsteens, Stijn.
 "Hans Mielich.
 'The Circumcision of Christ'."
 In Dürer and Beyond: Central European Drawings in the Metropolitan Museum of Art, 1400-1700, edited by Stijn Alsteens and Freda Spyra.
 Exh. cat.
 New York, 2012.
 New York, 2012: 91, note 5.